amtal/blindsight/README.md

 # Using

-Run some examples (like `./examples/bs.c`) which are all C files executable via the Tiny C Compiler.
+Run some examples (like [examples/bs.c](examples/bs.c#L270)) which are all C scripts executable via the Tiny C Compiler's `-run` option.

 ![Live code reload demonstration](https://i.imgur.com/9Ez24v5.gif)

+You can write your own views that make use of C libraries, such as the Capstone-based disassembly view in [examples/dasm.c](examples/dasm.c).
-You can write your own, copy-pasting liberally from examples.
-Saved code will be re-loaded by running instances on supported platforms.
+Copy-paste liberally from other examples.
+For fast iteration, saved code will be automatically re-loaded by running hex viewers on supported platforms.

 ```c